 The Counsel is an advisory member of the Government Paperwork Elimination Act Committee.
 This committee was formed to ensure that the Agency meets the October 2003 deadline of providing a means for electronic transactions with the public as a substitute for paper.
 The committee recommended that the Agency focus its efforts on forms used by the public to initiate actions with a Regional Office.

 The IG Act states that each inspector general shall give particular regard to the activities of the Comptroller General of the United States with a view toward avoiding duplication and ensuring effective coordination and cooperation.

-GAO has two ongoing reviews involving NLRB.
-One study is to determine the extent to which federal agencies have contracted with companies that have violated federal labor, environmental, or tax laws, including the nature and extent of such violations.
-The Chairman, House Subcommittee on Government Management, Information, and Technology made this request on July 24, 2000.
+The Chairman, House Subcommittee on Government Management, Information, and Technology, requested a study on July 24, 2000.
+This study is to determine the extent to which Federal agencies have contracted with companies that have violated Federal labor, environmental, or tax laws, including the nature and extent of such violations.
+A report is expected in July 2002.